emps0/Cirno/README.md

   The multiply function is used to multiply values on the stack.
 It takes an integer argument specifying the number of arguments to multiply from the stack.
   The result is also stored in the stack

+Reversing
+  The reverse function is used to reverse and print strings to the output. reversed by itself will reverse the last item in the stack, pop it, and print it. reverse '<text>' will print <text> reversed.

 Usage